 A procedure similar to the one used to implant the filters is used to remove them.

 But removing the devices presents risks.
 The procedure may damage blood vessels, break filters or cause other complications.
 Or they may have become embedded in the wall of a blood vessel requiring advanced filter retrieval procedures.

-Doctors remove retrievable filters in a similar way that they implant them.
+Doctors remove retrievable filters in a way similar to how they implant them.
 Health care providers inject contrast or X-ray dye around the device to make sure it is safe to proceed with the removal.
 A catheter-like snare goes into the vein and grabs a hook located at the end of the filter.
 A sheath covers the filter, collapsing its legs and releasing its grip on the vein’s walls.
 The doctor then pulls the catheter out of the vein, bringing the IVC filter with it.